What is Anycast DNS? A Plain-Language Guide

 - Recognise when anycast matters and when it doesn't

-If you've used a managed DNS provider in the last decade, you've used anycast — even if nobody told you.
-It's the technology that makes "the same IP address" reachable from different physical servers in different parts of the world, and it's why your DNS queries get answered in tens of milliseconds instead of seconds.
+If you've used a large managed DNS provider in the last decade, you've probably used anycast — even if nobody told you.
+It's the technology that makes "the same IP address" reachable from different physical servers in different parts of the world, and it's one reason DNS queries can be answered quickly from many regions.

 This guide is the plain-language introduction.
 For the deeper architectural picture — how DNScale specifically implements anycast, including the dual-AS EU/Global model — see What is an Anycast DNS Network?.
 For the comparison with unicast, see Anycast DNS vs Unicast DNS.